Development Guidelines¶

 - Use WithStatusSubresource for objects whose status is updated

-- Assert on child CR fields, not on intermediate state
+- Assert on parent-owned resources and parent status, not on internal helper state

 Testing pure packages¶